 Yes.
 Since its establishment in 1966, the Wayne State University Police Department (WSUPD) has endeavored to provide a safe and secure environment for the entire university community.
 The department provides a full range of professional police services to both the main and medical center campuses as well as the surrounding neighborhoods.
-Sworn officers are responsible for patrolling the campus and the surrounding areas 365 days a year.
+We have sworn officers who are responsible for patrolling the campus and the surrounding areas 365 days a year.
 Civilian cadets act as eyes and ears for our police officers by way of conducting uniformed foot patrols in and around our main campus.

-Each officer has at least a bachelor's degree and many have advanced degrees.
+Every officer has a bachelor's degree, and many have advanced degrees.
 Nearly half of our police officers are Wayne State graduates.
-Each officer also completes an intensive training course at a state-certified police academy, followed by a demanding 13-week program at Wayne State.
+Every officer also completes an intensive training course at a state-certified police academy, followed by a demanding 13-week program at Wayne State.
 Refresher courses and additional training also keep officers current with the latest practices in their profession.

 All WSU police officers are fully licensed through the Michigan Commission on Law Enforcement Standards (MCOLES).
-All officers are sworn peace officers commissioned under state law, and each officer has also been commissioned as a police officer in the city of Detroit.
+All officers are sworn peace officers commissioned under state law, and each has been commissioned as a police officer in the city of Detroit.
 Officers are empowered to enforce all federal and state laws, including the Michigan Motor Vehicle Code and City of Detroit ordinances, both on and off the campus.
-As sworn police officers, they are authorized to investigate, arrest, or take any other necessary action to address any criminal or other public infraction in the vicinity of the WSU campus.
-Incidents that occur at off-campus locations and involve WSU officially recognized student organizations who are engaged in activities sponsored by WSU are monitored and recorded by WSU police.
-WSU police officers work very closely with the Detroit Police Department, the Wayne County Sheriff's Department, the Michigan State Police and federal law enforcement authorities to ensure that all such incidents are monitored and recorded, even in cases where another law enforcement agency is first to respond.
+As sworn police officers, they are authorized to investigate, arrest or take any other necessary action to address any criminal or other public infraction in the vicinity of the WSU campus.
+Incidents that occur off campus and involve WSU officially recognized student organizations who are engaged in activities sponsored by Wayne State are monitored and recorded by WSUPD.
+WSU police officers work closely with the Detroit Police Department, the Wayne County Sheriff's Department, the Michigan State Police and federal law enforcement authorities to ensure that all such incidents are monitored and recorded, even in cases where another law enforcement agency is first to respond.